Native Parser

 }

-}Of course, it will also collect comments nodes, preparing for rollup's tree shaking later.
-Note that the comments node is included in the babel ast specification, but not in the estree ast specification.
-However, the information of the comments node is crucial for rollup's tree shaking, which can enhance the ability of tree shaking.
+}Of course, it will also collect comments nodes, preparing for Rollup's Tree Shaking later.
+Note that the ESTree AST specification does not include comments nodes, but the information of comments nodes is crucial for Rollup's Tree Shaking, which can enhance the ability of Tree Shaking.

-rollup will collect these comment information in estree ast and store it through the _rollupAnnotations property.
-In other words, the final returned estree ast is compatible with the estree ast structure and contains the _rollupAnnotations property.
+Rollup will collect these comment information in the ESTree AST and store them through the _rollupAnnotations property.
+In other words, the final returned ESTree AST additionally contains the _rollupAnnotations property, and its structure conforms to the ESTree AST specification.

 pub(crate) fn take_collected_annotations(